odyskypa/complex-social-networks/README.md

 # Complex Social Networks
-Project of Complex and Social Networks (CSN) Course for the Master in Data Science Program of Universitat Politècnica de Catalunya (UPC)
+Projects of Complex and Social Networks (CSN) Course for the Master in Data Science Program of Universitat Politècnica de Catalunya (UPC)
 ***

 This repository contains the proposed solutions for the projects of the `Complex Social Networks` course.
 Each project focuses on different aspects of network analysis, ranging from basic network models to advanced epidemic spreading simulations.
 Below is a detailed description of each assignment and the corresponding solutions.